rednafi/brisk-bash/README.md

 This command will perform the following tasks:

-* Go to the `src/files` directory
+- Go to the `src/files` directory
-* Sort the numbers in the `numbers.txt` files in ascending order
+- Sort the numbers in the `numbers.txt` files in ascending order
-* Save the result in a new file called `sorted_numbers.txt` in the same directory
+- Save the result in a new file called `sorted_numbers.txt` in the same directory

 ## History

 The first major shell was the Bourne shell (named after its inventor, Steven Bourne); it was included in the first popular version of UNIX, Version 7, starting in 1979.
 The Bourne shell is known on the system as `sh`.
 Although UNIX has gone through many, many changes, the Bourne shell is still popular and essentially unchanged.
 Several UNIX utilities and administration features depend on it.

 Variants of some popular shells:

-* C Shell or `csh` (The syntax has resemblence with C programming language)
+- C Shell or `csh` (The syntax has resemblence with C programming language)
-* Korn Shell or `ksh` (Similar to Bourne Shell with features from both Bourne and C Shell)
+- Korn Shell or `ksh` (Similar to Bourne Shell with features from both Bourne and C Shell)
-* The Bourne Again Shell or BASH (Started with the GNU project in 1988.)
+- The Bourne Again Shell or BASH (Started with the GNU project in 1988.)

 BASH is going to be our primary focus here.

 ## A Few Basic Commands

-List of most frequently used commands:
+List of most frequently used commands.
+All of these commands can be run directly from a bash command line:

 - `ls`
 - `cat`